SQL report task

 Using task parameters

-Like project constants, task parameters can be used in SQL queries as query parameter prefixed with :CTP_ (for CtFreak Task Parameter).
+Like project constants, task parameters can be used in SQL queries as query parameter prefixed with :CTP_ (for CTFreak Task Parameter).

 Here’s an example using a date task parameter named START_DATE: